RubyFriedman/sort-o_Watson_vs_The_Final_Project/README.md

   - She Came Along by Sharam

 # Bubble Sort
- * Bubble Sort starts from the rightmost value and compares it to the val directly to the left of it.
-If the val to the left is greater it swaps the 2 vals and continues moving down the array to the right while comparing the next 2 vals and swapping if necessary.
-After getting to the end rof the array, this constitutes 1 pass, it repeats passing until the array is fully sorted, which is when <number of vals in the array-1> passes are achieved.
+ * Bubble Sort starts from the rightmost value and compares it to the val immediately left of it.
+If the val to the left is greater it swaps the 2 vals and continues moving down the array to the left while comparing the next 2 vals and swapping if necessary until it gets to last position of the element (which is the first index)
+ * Each swappingconstitutes 1 pass until the array is fully sorted, which is when <number of vals in the array-1> passes are achieved.
  * The best case scenerio for Bubble Sort is when the array is already "sorted" meaning that it is in numerical ascending order.
 This is because no time consuming swaps would need to be made, even though all passes and comparisons are still neccesary.
  * The worst case scenerio for Bubble Sort is when the array is in the "opposite" order, or numerical desending order.
 This is because almost every single comparision needs to have a swap.
 In the first pass there will be n swaps where n is the length of the array, then n-1 the next pass and n-2 swaps the one after that, this is the order in which the most possible time consuming swaps occur.
  * The passes and swaps are both O(n) because they increase linearly depending on the size of the array.